PerfectExamples/Perfect-Turnstile-PostgreSQL-Demo/README.md

 </p>

-This example demonstrates the integration Stormpath's Turnstile authentication system with Perfect and a SQLite ORM.
+This example demonstrates the integration Stormpath's Turnstile authentication system with Perfect and a PostgreSQL ORM.

-The library can be found at [https://github.com/PerfectlySoft/Perfect-Turnstile-SQLite](https://github.com/PerfectlySoft/Perfect-Turnstile-SQLite)
+The library can be found at [https://github.com/PerfectlySoft/Perfect-Turnstile-PostgreSQL](https://github.com/PerfectlySoft/Perfect-Turnstile-PostgreSQL)

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.